ericharding/blog/content/blog/InstallingFable/index.md

 # Finis

 Getting F# and Fable installed can be a challenge.
-It depends on both the javascript and dotnet ecosystem and neither of those is known for standing still.
+It depends on both the JavaScript and dotnet ecosystem and neither of those is known for standing still.
 There have been a lot of changes in .NET Core and Fable over the last few years and it's easy to stumble across outdated documentation which can be frustrating.
 I hope this guide helps you get past that initial hurdle so you can take F# for a spin.
 I think you'll find it has a *lot* to offer.

 If you want to learn more check out the learning resources on [fsharp.org](https://fsharp.org/learn.html), [FsharpForFunAndProfit.com](https://fsharpforfunandprofit.com/) and [Fable.io](https://fable.io/docs/getting_started.html).
 I also highly recommend going through the [SAFE-Dojo](https://github.com/CompositionalIT/SAFE-Dojo) which gives an example of how powerful using F# on the front and back end of your application can be.